 We ask a lot of our kitchen cabinets.
-They have to stow away our snacks in a somewhat organized fashion and be strong enough to hold an always-growing collection of dishware—and where else would we hide away the appliances we never use?
-(Talking to you, spiralizer.)
-Just as important, the cupboards have to look—and feel—proportional, whether you’re chopping vegetables or mixing Negronis for friends.
+They have to be roomy enough to stow away snacks in an organized fashion and strong enough to hold an ever-growing collection of dishware (or the appliances we had to have but probably only use once a year—looking at you, ice cream maker!).
+Just as important, the cupboards have to look—and feel—proportional, whether you’re chopping vegetables next to the sink or mixing Negronis for friends at the island.

-That brings us to what the standard height for kitchen cabinets is.
+All of this brings into question the standard height for kitchen cabinets.
 Does it vary?
-And how do you know what is best for your home, its architecture, and how you intend to use your space?
+How do you know what’s best for your home and its architecture?
+And does it change depending on how you use your space?
 Here to help is Minneapolis-based interior designer Victoria Sass, owner of Prospect Refuge Studio, who has designed her fair share of kitchens.
 Good news: The answers are straightforward, so hopefully this takes one decision off your plate.

 Yes, There’s a Standard Kitchen Cabinet Height

 Remember this measurement: 36 inches.
-That’s the current conventional kitchen base cabinet height, making for the most comfortable cooking experience (it will hit most people at their hip).
+That’s the conventional kitchen base cabinet height for the most comfortable cooking experience (it will hit most people at their hip).
 “I don’t usually see a lot of variation in that,” says Sass.
 “It’s like stairs.
 People have largely grown accustomed to that height and find it off when you deviate from it.”

 The Right Countertop Thickness Depends on the Material

 Countertop workhorses like quartz and stone are typically stocked in slim 1-centimeter (2/5 of an inch), 2-centimeter (3/4 of an inch), and 3-centimeter (1 1/4 inch) thicknesses.
 Concrete, meanwhile, is usually cast as a thicker slab, usually somewhere between 1.5 and 2 inches.
 Wood countertops, such as butcher block, are also chunkier to prevent warping and splitting.
-Ultimately, says Sass, the exact measurement is a personal preference and driven by the design of the space.
+Ultimately, says Sass, the exact measurement is a personal preference, most often driven by the design of the space.

 If you’re on a budget, you could always fake it.
-“If you are trying to achieve the look of a thicker slab of stone, that can be created by adding a mitered edge piece to the front of the countertop,” explains Sass.
+“If you are trying to achieve the look of a thicker slab of stone, you can do so by adding a mitered edge piece to the front of the countertop,” explains Sass.

 You Might Want to Tack a Few Inches Onto the Island

-Here comes that 36 number again, but with a twist.
-While the standard height for a kitchen island is also 36 inches, raise that up to 42 if you plan to use your island for dining (same goes for a kitchen bar or peninsula).
+Here comes that 36 number again, but with a plot twist: While it’s also the standard height for a kitchen island, you’ll have to bump that up to 42 if you plan to use your island (or kitchen bar or peninsula) for dining.
 Make sure you have at least 2 feet of clearance between your barstools and the countertop so you’re not knocking your knees.

 Floor-to-Ceiling Kitchen Cabinets Have Their Own Rules

-With tall kitchen cabinets, the ones that extend from the floor to (almost) ceiling, there’s more measuring involved.
+With tall cabinets that extend from the floor to (almost) the ceiling, there’s more measuring involved.
 Standard ones usually come in three heights: 84, 90, and 96 inches.
-“It always looks nice when a pantry goes from floor to ceiling or to where it aligns with your upper cabinetry,” explains Sass.
+“It always looks nice when a pantry goes from floor to ceiling or aligns with the top of your upper cabinetry,” explains Sass.
 No neighboring cupboards?
-Match the height to an architectural element, like a doorway.
+Match the height to a nearby architectural element, like a doorway.